rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Introduction

 In this exercise, you will implement production-ready CI/CD pipelines using GitOps principles with ArgoCD.
-You'll create automated deployment workflows that include safety gates, monitoring validation, and automated rollback capabilities.
-This exercise demonstrates how modern SRE teams manage deployments with reliability, traceability, and minimal human intervention while maintaining service availability.
+You'll create automated deployment workflows that integrate with your monitoring infrastructure from Exercises 4-5, implement deployment safety gates based on SLO compliance, and establish automated rollback capabilities that minimize Mean Time to Resolution (MTTR).

-The deployment system you'll build integrates seamlessly with the monitoring and alerting infrastructure from Exercises 4-5, using SLO metrics to validate deployments and trigger rollbacks when necessary.
+This exercise demonstrates how modern SRE teams manage deployments with reliability, traceability, and minimal human intervention while maintaining service availability through automated validation and recovery procedures.

 ---